sums will set you free

 Teaching in parrot lockstep, with rigid rules, does the opposite from showing a learner how to understand different situations.
 It may let learners go through doing sums like a parrot and achieve the right answer, but the result is that the learners do not understand what is going on, why they have the answers they do, and cannot apply the mathematical tools to other situations.

 On these pages, you will be given basic methodology and necessary examples.
-You will not be provided with hundreds of examples, those you make up as you work with the learner, adjusting those examples according to the person’s problems.
+You will not be provided with hundreds of examples, those you will have to make up as you work with the learner, adjusting those examples according to the person’s problems.
 Some examples should be interspersed which are easy for the learner, in order to reinforce and to give experience of success, while others should be aimed at specific difficulties.

 It is simple to make up examples appropriate to your current teaching objectives, checking the answers with a calculator.